Highlights from the Ratings and Financial Report for RLX Technology Inc. (RLX)

-RLX Technology Inc. (NYSE:RLX) went down by -14.08% from its latest closing price compared to the recent 1-year high of $23.00.
-The company’s stock price has collected -12.32% of loss in the last five trading sessions.
+RLX Technology Inc. (NYSE:RLX) went up by 2.33% from its latest closing price compared to the recent 1-year high of $21.54.
+The company’s stock price has collected -11.49% of loss in the last five trading sessions.
 The Wall Street Journal reported on 06/10/21 that Investor Sues Chinese E-Cigarette Maker RLX for Allegedly Misrepresenting Risks

 Is It Worth Investing in RLX Technology Inc. (NYSE :RLX) Right Now?

-RLX Technology Inc. (NYSE:RLX) scored a price-to-earnings ratio above its average ratio, recording 19.17 x from its present earnings ratio.
-Opinions of the stock are interesting as 2 analysts out of 4 who provided ratings for RLX Technology Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 1 as “sell.”
+RLX Technology Inc. (NYSE:RLX) scored a price-to-earnings ratio above its average ratio, recording 19.74 x from its present earnings ratio.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.